bright/new-www/content/blog/thriving-on-responsibility-meet-kasia-–-a-bright-project-manager.md

 Talks. 😉

 Obviously, a project manager’s role might depend on the project.
 If the process goes smoothly, the PM is practically unneeded.
 However, that is not usually the case. ;) Therefore, **I help with refining the requirements, defining the process, communicating between the development team and the client.** Basically, I make sure that we move forward and that both sides are happy with what we are achieving together.

+## What do you do after hours?

+Recently I started to sew.
+I love dancing, I used to dance a bit of boogie woogi.
+Now I go to the lyrical jazz classes.
+I guess my biggest passion is skiing.
+Unfortunately, it’s not something I can do regularly while living in Gdańsk. 😉